 In an instant, I am on my feet.
 I fell asleep cradling my camera and now there is an angry red impression of it pressed into the side of my neck.
 How could he be leaving the hospital less than 12 hours after heart surgery?

 “The doctor thought it would be best to stay away from the hospital.
 Most kids die around here from infection.”

 I race back to the hospital, sprint past the gate, and find them standing outside in the rain.
 Holman’s aunt brings an umbrella and they huddle together.
 They are shivering, but so happy to leave.

 I am sitting in the back of a taxi now; Holman is sitting in the passenger’s seat on his mother’s lap.
 They are not wearing a seatbelt because Holman’s chest is still sore.
-We are going 10 miles over the speed limit and we hurtle toward their home in the rain, to a tent pitched against the side of a rock, no heat, no doors, no bathroom, which is somehow safer than any hospital.
+We are going 10 miles an hour over the speed limit and we hurtle toward their home in the rain, to a tent pitched against the side of a rock; no heat, no doors, no bathroom, which is somehow safer than any hospital.

 I realize absent-mindedly that I have no idea where I am going or how I will get back.
-I have a vague impression that the village is 30 minutes away, but my Spanish vocabulary is limited to basic needs and I am the cliché American who cannot speak another language.
+I have a vague impression that the village is 30 minutes away, but my Spanish vocabulary is limited to basic needs and I am the clichéd American who cannot speak another language.